 - Ad stacking: This is a fraudulent tactic that involves stacking multiple ads on top of each other, where only the top ad is actually viewable.
 The hidden ads underneath will still register as an impression even though web visitors cannot physically see the ad.

 - Pixel stuffing: With this method, an ad is displayed in a format that’s invisible to the user with a tracking pixel hidden on the page.
 When people visit the web page, the pixel will track an impression, but the actual ad is invisible to the user—so the impression is misrepresented.

 Many well-meaning marketers trust the ABM platforms they use for programmatic advertising and don’t realize what’s actually happening.
 They see great ad impressions and traffic—the numbers they’re being pressured to deliver on—and want to believe that the platform they’re using is staying true to their word.

 The sad truth is that many ABM platforms and ad agencies have little incentive to try to prevent ad fraud.
 Whether ad impressions or clicks are genuine or fake, they make money as long as their clients have some perceived value from the ad campaigns.
 There’s really no reason for them to dig into the clicks and impressions or to take measures to prevent any potential fraud.
 In fact, they may even feel that they risk losing business by delivering fewer impressions and clicks, even if they are of higher quality than larger campaigns generating lots of empty clicks and impressions.

 As a result, it’s easier and more profitable for these platforms and agencies to stay quiet.
-It’s up to the marketers to realize that quality is greater than quantity, take initiative of their ad spend and strategy, and demand answers from vendors.
+It’s up to marketers to realize that quality is greater than quantity, take initiative in their ad spend and strategy, and demand answers from vendors.

 How Can Evidence of Ad Fraud Be Discovered?